 Cool off at Jungle Jim’s

 Jungle Jim’s River Safari Water Park is the place for lovers of water slides and wave pools.
 The largest water park in Delaware, it is full of wildlife-themed water attractions from a lazy river to a kiddie pool.
-When you’re done in the water, you’ll find batting cages, mini-golf, and a go-cart track.
+They have several fun water slides of different kinds–Anaconda is our favorite.
+When you’re done in the water, you’ll find batting cages and mini-golf.
 Plus, the River Café has a broad selection to keep you fueled for the day’s adventures.

 Shop at Tanger Outlets

 With no state sales tax, Delaware is always a popular place for shopping, which makes a stop at Tanger Outlets a must-do for many visitors.
 There are three separate sections of the outlet mall—Seaside, Bayside, and Surfside—with over 100 shops and restaurants to visit among them.
-From North Face to Cole Haan to Loft, there are plenty of great stores here to find a good deal.
+From Michael Kors to Cole Haan to Loft, there are plenty of great stores here to find a good deal.
+It’s a particularly popular place during inclement weather.

 Try out the water sports